MicheleDiSabato/voronoi-functional-anomaly-detection/README.md

 * Normal signals tend to have a higher kurtosis and so more prominent peaks with small values around them, instead the abnormal ones tend to have lower kurtosis and so lower peaks (according to small variance) (Figure 7);
 * The skewness suggests that abnormal signals always have a mean amplitude value larger than their median amplitude value, while it’s not true for normal signals (Figure 8).
 From these plots, we are able to identify the features most related to the anomalous signals, indeed they seem to be closer to flat signals with small amplitude peaks and small variance.

-[^1]: by "normal" and "abnormal" we refer to signals having an IIR less or greater than 1.22, respectively.
+[^1]: By "normal" and "abnormal" we refer to signals having an IIR less or greater than 1.22, respectively.
+It is important to stress that **we do not have the labels for the signals in our dataset**, this is an unsupervised task.

 These considerations were the results of the following exploratory data analysis: